nmushegian/minicash-wikidocs/pages/validation.md

 	- `dmon` receives mail from `plug`, and ensures messages are well-formed rolls
 	- `dmon` gives messages to `djin`, which does 3 main things,
 		- well-formed checks (`well`)for any data it works with
-		- valid-in-context checks (`vinx`) to check all validation conditions except for unique-
+		- valid-in-context checks (`vinx`) to check all validation conditions except for double spend critical path
+		- critical path and state transition (`vult`) to check the unique-live-spend condition, meaning a UTXO must 1